 2. Minimizing your mistakes and their impact

 Simply reviewing someone’s code and identifying errors is great.
 However, when it comes to the code peer review process there also needs to be a level of follow-up and accountability.
-Make sure there is process in place for checking back in to confirm code discrepancies have been addressed before moving into production.
+Make sure there is a process in place for checking back in to confirm code discrepancies have been addressed before moving into production.

 3. Ensuring project quality and meeting requirements

 The scope of any given software project and its requirements might run through the hands of several developers.
-The code review process can serve as a check and balance against different interpretations of that scope and requirements compared to the code that ends up being delivered.
-The second set of eyes can ensure you don’t fall into the “pit” you created based on your own understanding of what is being asked and that something important hasn’t been overlooked.
+The code review process can serve as a check and balance against different interpretations of the scope and requirements compared to the code that ends up being delivered.
+The second set of eyes can ensure that you don’t fall into the pit you created based on your own understanding of what is being asked and that something important hasn’t been overlooked.
 Having code scrutinized by your peers can save a lot of time “confronting” QA later on.

 4. Improving code performance